deirdresm/DeirdreDevPublish/Content/posts/2020-10-31-migrating-to-jekyll.md

 path: /migrating-to-jekyll/
 title:  Migrating to Jekyll
 description: This site had a 2020 in migrating from WordPress (php-based dynamic site) to Jekyll (ruby-based static site generator).
 Let me tell you all about it.
-image:
-  img: /assets/images/2020/10/monarch_butterflies.jpg
+imagePath: /assets/images/2020/10/monarch_butterflies.jpg
-  title: Migrating Monarch Butterflies
+imageTitle: Migrating Monarch Butterflies
-  caption: Monarch Butterflies on tree branch in blue sky background, photo by JHVEPhoto/Depositphotos, used with permission
+imageCaption: Monarch Butterflies on tree branch in blue sky background, photo by JHVEPhoto/Depositphotos, used with permission
-date:   2020-10-31 12:03:14 -0700
+date:   2020-10-31 12:03
-tags:
+tags: web
-  - Web
 ---

 {% include featured-image.html %}